-- From the navigation panel, go to Advanced Settings > LAN > DHCP Server tab. - 2.
-In the Enable the DHCP Server field, tick Yes.

-- 3. In the Domain Name text box, enter a domain name for the wireless router. - 4.
-In the IP Pool Starting Address field, key in the starting IP address. - 5.
-In the IP Pool Ending Address field, key in the ending IP address. - 6.
+- From the navigation panel, go to Advanced Settings > LAN DHCP Server tab. - 2.
+In the Enable the DHCP Server field, tick Yes. - 3.
+In the Domain Name text box, enter a domain name for the wireless router. - 4.
+In the IP Pool Starting Address field, key in the starting IP address. - In the IP Pool Ending Address field, key in the ending IP address. - 6.
 In the Lease Time field, specify in seconds when an assigned IP address will expire.
 Once it reaches this time limit, the DHCP server will then assign a new IP address.

 - We recommend that you use an IP address format of 192.168.1.xxx (where xxx can be any number between 2 and 254) when specifying an IP address range. - An IP Pool Starting Address should not be greater than the IP Pool Ending Address. - 7.
-In the DNS and Server Settings section, key in your DNS Server and WINS Server IP address if needed. - 8.
-Your wireless router can also manually assign IP addresses to devices on the network.
-On the Enable Manual Assignment field, choose Yes to assign an IP address to specific MAC addresses on the network.
-Up to 32 MAC Addresses can be added to the DHCP list for manual assignment.
+When done, click Apply.